thiswillbeyourgithub/Clozolkor/README.md

 * I'm told this stopped working in anki 2.1.40 or 41/42.
 Unfortunately I won't switch to this version before the end of the semester I think so I don't plan on updating it soon.

 ## A few important notes, please read
 * I have a limited (but increasing) understanding of anki coding, don't expect anything much from me, but PR's are welcome and don't hesitate to open an issue if you want anything.
-Also, I use linux and ankidroid, I can't test on other devices.
-Also, I strongly recommand using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
+Also, I use Linux and ankidroid, I can't test on other devices.
+Also, I strongly recommend using the addon [Symbols as you type](https://ankiweb.net/shared/info/2040501954), the author very nicely added html insertion, this way for example typing `::c::` is replaced by `}}{{c1::` which makes it a ton faster to use this addon.
 Same goes for `::c2::` etc. You can see a list of my suggested macros [here](https://github.com/jefdongus/insert-symbols-anki-addon/issues/13).
 I hope something will come out of [this thread](https://github.com/epiphanie-gedeon/anki-wrapper/issues/2).

 * The .js extension of the template files is there only to help with syntax highlighting while editing the files, it's more accurately html containing `<script>` parts.

 * I use `anki 2.1` and try to stay on the latest **stable** version (currently 2.1.35).
 I don't know if it works in `2.0`.
 I also make sure the version works on `AnkiDroid` as it it what I use, and I tend use the latest stable release.
-I don't usually test it on windows, macos or iOS, and am counting on your feedbacks for this. **EDIT : see Know issues section**.
+I don't usually test it on windows, macOS or iOS, and am counting on your feedbacks for this. **EDIT : see Know issues section**.

 * The shortcuts and many more things can be edited in the template, inside the script.